Ulysse Nardin: Freak

 Ulysse Nardin introduced the Freak wristwatches in 2001.
 The first timepiece of this collection was the "Laboratory on the wrist" Freak watch.
 The model contains a revolutionary 7-day carrousel-tourbillon, and has no (true) dial, crown or hands.
 The movement contains silicon escapement components, and would rotate on itself to indicate time.
 The watch model was named "Watch of the Year" in innovation category in 2002.
 This use of silicon parts in a mechanical movement was an industry first.

 In 2005, the brand launched the "Freak Diamond Heart" watch, featuring a patented escapement made from synthetic diamonds.

 In 2007, the company presented a new material, Diamonsil, which combines silicium and synthetic diamonds.
 It eliminates friction and removes the need for lubrication of the escapement.
 The brand also launched the "Freak Diamonsil" watch, using this nanotechnology for the escapement.
 The same year, the brand released "Innovision 1" watch, featuring 10 innovations.

 In 2017, the brand presented ten innovations, gathered within a new Freak watch, named "Innovision 2".
 One year later, the company launched the "Freak Vision" with three patents out of "Innovision 2" : "Grinder" winding system, constant power escapement and balance wheel in silicium with micro palets.

 The current Freak model includes two series: Freak Out and Freak Vision (introduced in 2017).

+In October 2025, Ulysse Nardin released the Freak S Enamel, offered with a brushed and polished titanium case and two colors: ruby red and turquoise blue.
+One month later, in November 2025, Ulysse Nardin unveiled their collaboration with URWERK releasing the watch UR-FREAK, a watch developed with a new movement, called UN-241 which is based on the movement UN-240.